crest-cassia/oacis/en/tutorial.md

 ## 3. Making a ParameterSet

 After you make a simulator, then a list of ParameterSets in the simulator is displayed.
 At this moment, the list is empty since no ParameterSet is created.
-After you created ParameterSets, they are displayed on this page.
+After you create ParameterSets, they are displayed on this page.

-To make a ParameterSet, click [New Parameter Set] button.
+To make a ParameterSet, click the [New Parameter Set] button.

 <iframe width="420" height="315" src="https://www.youtube.com/embed/hzVnuW2M7oc" frameborder="0" allowfullscreen class="youtube"></iframe>

 You will find a form as in the above video.
-Fill in the parameters you want to create and click [Create] to create a parameter set.
+Fill in the parameters you want to create and click [Create] to create a ParameterSet.
-(For your information, we can create runs as well as the parameter sets by setting the number of runs to a non-zero value.
+(For your information, we can create runs as well as the ParameterSets by setting the number of runs to a non-zero value.
 However, let us keep the number of runs "0" for simplicity for now.)

-(Tips) We may create multiple parameter sets at once if you fill in multiple values in a comma separated format.
+(Tips) You may create multiple ParameterSets at once if you fill in multiple values in a comma separated format.
 Since it may take some time, we limit the maximum number of runs that we can create at once to 100.

-For this tutorial, let us create a parameter set with the default values.
+For this tutorial, let us create a ParameterSet with the default values.

 ## 4. Making a Run

-Let us create runs for the created parameter set in order to execute simulation jobs.
+Let us create runs for the created ParameterSet in order to execute simulation jobs.
 See the section titled *"Create New Runs"*.
 You will find a form to fill in the number of runs (**# of Runs**) and the host the jobs are submitted (**Submitted to**).

 <iframe width="420" height="315" src="https://www.youtube.com/embed/p6q9FYIxAIQ" frameborder="0" allowfullscreen class="youtube"></iframe>